GitauHarrison/notes/02_django/03_templates.md

 }
 ```

-In order to use the custom styles in our base template, we need to load our static files.
+To use the custom styles in our base template, we need to load our static files.

 ```html
 <!-- blog/templates/blog/base.html -->